uccser/cs-unplugged/docs/source/author/content_style_guide.rst

 Learning outcome keys need to follow these rules:

-- Words in keys are written in lowercase and are separated with a hyphen e.g. ``explain-different-states``.
+- Words in keys are written in lowercase and are separated with a hyphen e.g. ``programming-outline-variable-updates``.

 - The order of words in the key are:

-  1. The topic area of the outcome
+  1. The topic area of the outcome.
-  2. If the topic area is cross-curricula, the curriculum area of the outcome
+  2. If the topic area is cross-curricula, the curriculum area of the outcome.
-  3. The verb used at the beginning of the text value
+  3. The verb used at the beginning of the text value.
-  4. Keywords describing the content of the outcome
+  4. Keywords describing the content of the outcome.

 There is no limit on the length of keys as it is important they are as descriptive as possible.